jgneff/openjdk/README.md

   ...
 ```

-With the required Linux kernel and C library, you can set the `JAVA_HOME` environment variable and launch the programs directly from their installed locations:
+With the required kernel and C library, you can set the `JAVA_HOME` environment variable and launch the programs directly from their installed locations:

 ```console
 $ export JAVA_HOME=/snap/openjdk/current/jvm